Business insurance for disasters

 Among the natural disasters than can happen to a person or business, flooding is one of the most devastating and expensive.
 Water damage can cause immediate damage and have negative effects that can extend past the initial damage, like mold and mildew damage.
 Your equipment and inventory may also be damaged in a flood.
 This could leave your business in an unfortunate situation.

 In order to have coverage for flooding your business will need a flood insurance policy.
 They are easy to obtain and a commercial agent can walk you through coverage options.
 Flood insurance can be obtained for your structure, for your belongings, or for both.
 As a business owner, protecting both your building and the things inside of it, like inventory or equipment, is important.
 Flooding can happen anywhere, not just along the coast.

 Emergency Preparedness Program

 Be sure to have a system in place in case of an emergency.
-This means everything from a fire evacuation plan to a system for notifying employees if you are closed due to emergency.
-It’s one thing to have your building and equipment covered in the event of a disaster, but the most important thing to do is make sure your employees are be safe.
+This means everything from a fire evacuation plan to a system for notifying employees if you are closed due to an emergency.
+It’s one thing to have your building and equipment covered in the event of a disaster, but the most important thing to do is make sure your employees are safe.

 Have questions about getting your business prepared for the worst?
 Give us a call we can answer questions about your business insurance coverage and help you make changes if you need to.